ugurtekbas/ugurtekbas.github.io/_posts/2020-05-10-lessons-ive-learned-by-teaching-programming.md

 - training
 comments: true
 ---
 I have been working as a software developer for almost a decade.
 During this time, I often found myself explaining technical stuff to my pears, onboarding junior developers or having to explain tech related topics to non-tech people.
 Despite I never received an education or training about teaching, I thought myself as good at explaining complex stuff in a simple way.
 I considered teaching programming but never tried to switch to that track until recently.
 Beginning of the year, I wanted to have this kind of experience and contacted [HCS](https://hamburgcodingschool.com/en/){:target="_blank"} for a possible trainer role.
-First meetings were pretty smooth and after a trial lesson, we agreed that I will be taking care of a web development course.
+First meetings were pretty smooth and after a trial lesson, we agreed that I will be taking care of web development course.

 After completing my first course with amazing people, I started reflecting on the experience.
 As much as it was very rewarding and successful, there were things to improve.
 Attempting to write down some suggestions for myself led to this post.